 Every cat deserves a healthy and nutritious diet.
-Unfortunately, feral cats don’t have access to the same resources that housecats have which means that their diet is often less than perfect.
+Unfortunately, feral cats don’t have access to the same food resources that house cats have, which means that their diet is often less than perfect.

 Just because a cat is feral doesn’t mean that it doesn’t still depend on humans for help.
-If you are the caretaker for a feral cat colony, you know how important your work is.
-Each and every day you are providing food and care for cats who might otherwise have nothing.
+If you are the caregiver of a feral cat colony, you know how important your work is.
+Each and every day you provide food and care for cats who might otherwise have nothing.
 As noble as your calling is, you still have to be practical about it.

 Caring for one cat can be expensive, let alone a whole colony.
 So, how do you provide your colony with healthy food without breaking the bank?